 1. Keep It Basic

 Unless you’re applying to a high-fashion workplace, there’s no need for you to go all out with wild wardrobe choices.
 You want to show you can dress the part, but don’t want to stick out.
 Try items like basic suits, colours like charcoal or grey and office wear staples.
 Think about what you’d already be wearing to the job, and dress accordingly for the interview.
 Simple staples like this will be readily available – and easier on the wallet than flashier options.
+Make yourself presentable, and try some sparkle acrylic nails to make you look great.

 2. Second Hand Is Your Friend